-Today, I have put together a step by spent guide to limiting travel anxiety.
+Today, I have put together a step by spent guide to limiting travel and airport anxiety.
 It will help you to feel more confident and more relaxed.
 And, if anxiety levels are low, there is less of a chance that other conditions, such as asthma or epilepsy, will be triggered.
 Extensive pre-planning is the key!

 My step-by-step guide to limiting travel anxiety is broken down into what I should do to prepare…